birnbaum/flwr-lowcarb/textual_pitch.md

 # Flower - Lowcarb Plugin
-## The Problem: skyrocketing energy demand of machine learning
+## The Problem: Skyrocketing Energy Demand of Machine Learning

 With their ever increasing complexity, the energy demand to train state-of-the-art machine learning models is skyrocketing.
 To put things into perspective, the training of famous networks like GPT-3, StyleGAN2-ada or GLaM had an estimated carbon footprint of about 154t, 611t and 217t CO<sub>2</sub>*.